ExUltraGames/UE4_1_BattleTankGame/README.md

 * Moved Inputs / Bindings to CPP from BP (movement, fire, camera); added Exhaust smoke on Drive, prep for audio
 * added SFX to tank movement and projectile
 * completed SFX to projectile
+* completed SFX to barrel and turret, inc. added projectile smoke to projectile
-* completed SFX to barrel and turret
+* Refactor of SFX code in movementcomponent and tweak to barrel and turret